mathyousee/powerapp-bookmarklet/readme.md

 - **CanvasPowerApp.zip** - an example function to parse the parameters passed to the app when the first screen of thecanvas PowerApp loads

 ## Usage
-There are two main steps in using this
+There are two main steps in using this:
 - Create and publish a PowerApp that will know how to use the record GUID as a parameter
 - Add a bookmarklet in your browser that you will use to launch the powerapp